Interpreting Temporal Graph Neural Networks with Koopman Theory: Hyperparameters and implementation details

 \section{Hyperparameters and implementation details}

 The presented methods depend on several hyperparameters.
-Some of these are used to define the architecture and the training of the \gls{gcrn} employed, others are involved in the explainability methods.
-Table~\ref{tab:hyperparameters} shows all possible values considered and the optimal hyperparameters configuration used for each dataset.
+Some of these are used to define the architecture and the training of the \gls{stgnn}, others are involved in the explainability methods.
+Table~\ref{tab:candidate-hyperparameters} shows all possible values, and \Cref{tab:hyperparameters-gcrnn,tab:hyperparameters-dcrnn,tab:hyperparameters-gwn} report the optimal hyperparameter configurations used for each dataset.
 In order to find the best values, we perform a grid search.
 For those parameters related to the model's architecture and training, we select the values that yield the highest performance in terms of classification accuracy.
-For the parameters related to the explainability methods, we use the F1 scores defined in Section~\ref{sec:metrics} as the validation metric.
+For the parameters related to the explainability methods, we use the F1 score defined in Section~\ref{sec:metrics} as the validation metric.